El Castillo Los Realejos is big, bold and beautiful.

 It is by El Dia the newspaper.
 It dates back to 1980.
 It cites many names of people of high standing.
 It even mentions periods when they lived.
 Some were related to the historical Capitano Weyler.
 He was trained in the Tenerife capital and became famous as a governor in a South American colony of Spain.

 Otherwise, Louis Renshaw the son of a North American Consul of Santa Cruz de Tenerife is mentioned as a fan of the castle park.
+He is mentioned as the Castillo's first owner, who is said to have built it in 1862 according to the latest Los Realejos tourism records.

 Yet the author of the article regrets that there's hardly anything left of the former six halls of the museum.
 It's also said that the construction of the Carretera del Norte is to blame for it.